 Inflammation is a complex process that involves many substances and different cells.
 It is a healthy reaction against invaders and the way our body defends when microbes are around.

 However, inflammation can quickly turn against us when it is very severe.
 In these cases, it damages our healthy tissues and causes pain.
-That’s when non-steroidal anti-inflammatory drugs come in handy.

 But there are many types of inflammation, and some of them are subclinical.
 It is relatively easy to diagnose localized inflammation.
 For example, when you endure a direct hit or get burned.
 But inflammation of inner organs is not that easy to interpret.
 It is usually associated with diffuse and unlocalized pain.